DrawHeader

 Resize ()

 Resizes the control - if the control height has manually been changed or the window is wider than the control's width, then the control is resized and redrawn.
 By default the control is set to resize horizontally, but not vertically.
-The control will automatically be set to twice the window width on resize, which minimises the number of times that the control needs to be redrawn to improve performance.
+The control will automatically be set to twice the window width on resize, which minimizes the number of times that the control needs to be redrawn to improve performance.
 The control will not be resized if the window size is reduced.

 Init (ulong pControl)

-Initialises the control with the default settings and stores the image control handle that will be used to display the header.
+Initializes the control with the default settings and stores the image control handle that will be used to display the header.
 This calls the parent Draw Init(0 method.

 Kill ()